tabin9/nextJS-FrontEndProject/README.md

       Then its basic copy paste as instructed.
     - Similarly, get the moving border component.
 Copy paste as instructed.

-## Video 4: Card Section and Intro to Typescript:
+## Section 4: Card Section and Intro to Typescript:
     - 3 sections in this.
 Title, cards and button.
     - Typescript:
       - We need to get the data from a JSON file.